This web service is for the structural prediction of protein-protein interactions using an improved version of

 |Original method||J.I.
 Garzón, J.R.
 López-Blanco, C. Pons, J. Kovacs, R. Abagyan, J. Fernández-Recio, and P. Chacón (2009).
 FRODOCK: a new approach for fast rotational protein-protein docking.
 Bioinformatics, 25, 2544-2551.|

 Here you can find the best docking results found in Benchmark 4.0.
-If you click on any of the case links, an interactive Jmol showing the first acceptable solution and the bound ligand pose will appear.
+If you click on any of the case links, an interactive Jmol showing the first acceptable solution and the bound ligand pose will appear (note that these results are from an older version, the current Frodock server is likely to yield better results).

 Here you can find all the best docking results found in Benchmark 4.0.